psmass/DDS-Data-model-Example/CommandResponse/README.md

 **Connext Request / Reply patterns**
 (refer to Chapter 26 of the Connext Core Libraries manual)

+Because Request/Reply is a common pub/sub data-centric pattern, Connext DDS Provides native support for it, with both the standard synchronous (blocking) call as well as an asynchronous (non-blocking) calls.

 Other than the one publisher to many subcribers for a given 'Service'/Sensor (e.g. temperature), and the general Request/Reply pattern I've not personally found the remaining patterns described very useful in practice.

-These include:
+Patterns include:

-        1) Single request / Mulitple replies - An example of this might be a command to move to new waypoint.
-However, the way UMAA for example does this is to only directly reply with command_report to the command issued.
-The resultant status is continually sent to all subscribers independently.
-It's in the context of the command requestor to recognize the vehicle is positively actually moving as commanded.
-        2) Single Request / Multiple repliers.
-While interesting, I've not in practice come across the use-case shown.
-This may look similar to where a similar request can come from many devices (i.e., authorization to join a system).
-Here though, each reply is directed to each requester (1:1) with different data.
-The requestersID is placed in the reply message and requester uses a Content filter to filter out only replies with it's own ID in it.
+	1) Single Request / Single Reply
+	2) Multiple requests from a given requester (Consumer) w/multiple replies (w/Correlation requests to replies) [Use case?]
+        3) Single request / Multiple replies - Use-cases include:  getting multiple sets of data back from a application level wild-card query, getting command state back for a command non-immediate command (e.g. UMAA command state such as {accepted, exectuing, complete, error, cancelled})
+        4) Single Request / Multiple repliers.
+Use-case includes - one command to many drones or devices, where each will reply with it's instance data.
+The latter could be a "best shooter" where the application is looking for prospective shooters and thier probability of hitting a target vs. weapon expense.

 **Status / Command Response**
 From the above patterns there are three ways in which to get status: